Los Angeles- He inspired them to hustle and motivate.

 Some traveled thousands of miles and drove hours to pay respects.
 Many wore custom t-shirts, buttons and hats, featuring special messages.

-“Evidence of Divine Presence,” read one t-shirt, bearing five photos of Nipsey Hussle’s face.
+“Evidence of Divine Presence,” read one t-shirt, bearing five photos of Nipsey’s bearded face.

 “If I Died Yesterday My Life Would Be A Victory,” read another.

-Hundreds of fans were already lined up around the STAPLES Center in the wee hours of the morning before 8am.
-Members of the Nation of Islam handed out free “The Final Call” newspapers bearing Hussle’s face and a story of his legacy.
+Hundreds of people were already lined up around the STAPLES Center in the early hours of the morning before 8am.
+Members of the Nation of Islam handed out free “The Final Call” newspapers bearing Hussle’s stoic image and a story of his legacy.

-Christopher Richmond, wore a blue and white jacket with the words “MARATHON” emblazoned on the front, part of Nipsey Hussle’s clothing brand.
+Christopher Richmond, wore a blue and white sports jacket with the words “MARATHON” emblazoned on the front, a phrase representing endurance from Nipsey Hussle’s clothing brand.

 “He meant a lot to me because when I moved to L.A.
-I didn’t really have any knowledge or faith in myself,” says Richmond, a transplant from Mississippi who says he met Hussle on multiple occasions.
+I didn’t really have any knowledge or faith in myself,” says Richmond, a transplant from Mississippi who says he met Hussle on multiple occasions at his shop.

 Despite ticket distribution being limited to residents with a California zip code, many fans came from other states.
 One woman, got Hussle’s name tattooed on her arm and flew from Texas, standing outside hoping for a ticket.